Abi Summers

 Metro tickets

 Sometimes, around metro stations (usually the ones that have the long queues) there will be people selling metro tickets.
 Never buy these tickets, because the tickets will not work.
-By time you go back to ask them about the ticket, they will have moved on to their next location
+By time you go back to ask them about the ticket, they will have moved on to their next location.

 The Paris transport system does not accept contactless payments when validating a ticket, so you do need to buy a ticket in advance.